post-hero-img

 Pinned Results

-Pinned results allow you to handpick search results for a specific search arrange them to appear first in the search.
+Pinned results allow you to handpick search results for a specific search and arrange them to appear first in the search.
 As Pinned results are linked to a specific search and its search results setting up the Pinned results starts with a search.
-After the search with a specific keyword is made the search results can be pinned.
+After the search with a specific keyword is made, the search results can be pinned.
 In practice, pinning is done by selecting the most relevant results from the search results list.
 Finally, after the selection, the search results can be arranged.

 Picture of user interface for setting up pinned results.